12 months as a pro photographer: a look back at 2017

 It was a very cold and clear January morning when a photography friend and colleague invited me to join him on the shore at 6 am to capture the sunrise at False Creek.
 We were outdoors for about 3 hours clicking away, capturing the many nuances of the changing vista as the sun rose.
 This is my favourite photo from that day.
 I love the little rowboat tied to the dock in the lower left, and the streak of the water taxi as it ferries its passengers to work in downtown Vancouver.

-Because of views like this it’s no wonder that Vancouver is a mecca for travel photography.
+Because of views like this it’s no wonder that for a pro photographer, Vancouver is a mecca for travel photography.

 When Airbnb decided to launch Airbnb Experiences in Vancouver, I was first in line to collaborate.
 This photo is from the very first community orientation gathering of the potential Vancouver experience hosts, held in Gastown in February, 2017.
 First of all, we learned about the goals and policies of the Airbnb Experiences program.
 We also met our corporate liaison team as well as other hosts, and enjoyed some great food and beverages.